 "Some things need to be believed to be seen."

-you compute the consequences.
-Compare the consequences to experience.
-If
+important step.
+Then you compute the consequences.
+Compare the consequences

-it disagrees with experience, the guess is wrong.
-In that simple statement
+to experience.
+If it disagrees with experience, the guess is wrong.
+In that

-is the key to science.
-It doesn't matter how beautiful your guess is or
+simple statement is the key to science.
+It doesn't matter how beautiful your

-how smart you are or what your name is.
-If it disagrees with experience,
+guess is or how smart you are or what your name is.
+If it disagrees with

-give this advice do not practice what they preach.
-Observation and
+Fortunately those who give this advice do not practice what they preach.

-theory get on best when they are mixed together, both helping one
+Observation and theory get on best when they are mixed together, both

-another in the pursuit of truth.
-It is a good rule not to put over much
+helping one another in the pursuit of truth.
+It is a good rule not to put